 Using this particular scent detector, our dogs can collect information regarding the emotional state of other dogs traveling in their territory and the readiness of a bitch to mate.
 Although distinct from each other, the two systems pool information to provide our dogs with a full and rich view of their world around them.

 Did you know That a dog’s nose is as individual as a human fingerprint, no two are the same

 Let’s be clear.
 There is no such thing as inappropriate sniffing to your dog.
-Although you may find your dog’s need to stick its nose in places that would otherwise be considered private, embarrassing.
-To your dog it’s just their way of picking up useful information.
+However, you may find your dog’s need to stick its nose in places that would otherwise be considered private, embarrassing.
+To your dog, it’s just their way of picking up useful information.

 A spoonful of sugar Dogs’ noses are so powerful that they can detect a tablespoon of sugar in water that would fill two Olympic-sized swimming pools

 Imagine going to your favourite museum, art gallery or shopping centre and instead of being able to browse at your leisure, your companion insists that you continually move on.